Aserk/to-do-list-react/README.md

 https://aserk.github.io/todo-list-react/

 ## Description
-Simple project of a to-do list management application.
+Simple project of a **to-do list** management application.
 It allows users to add new tasks, mark them as completed, delete tasks, and search for specific tasks.

+The application uses **localStorage** to store, save and retrieve entered data, when reopened on a given device.

 ## Technologies
 1. React 18.2.0